dpseidel/MovReview/README.md

 =======================================================================

-This package contains the source code, analysis, and figures from my review with Eric Dougherty and Wayne Getz, submitted for consideration to IJGIS in February 2018.
+This package contains the source code, analysis, and figures from my review with Eric Dougherty, Colin Carlson, and Wayne M. Getz, submitted for consideration to IJGIS in February 2018, accepted in July 2018.

 - Author: Dana Seidel
 - License: [CC0](http://creativecommons.org/publicdomain/zero/1.0/)